suenot/aicommit/readme.md

 - ✅ Add all to stash functionality (`aicommit --add`)
 - ✅ Auto push functionality (`aicommit --push`)
 - ✅ Auto pull functionality (`aicommit --pull`)
+- ✅ Automatic upstream branch setup for new branches
 - ✅ Interactive commit message generation (`aicommit --dry-run`)
 - ✅ Basic .gitignore file checks and management (create ~/.default_gitignore and use it as template if there is no .gitignore in this directory)
 - ✅ Watch mode (`aicommit --watch 1m`)